BarbWire-1/curved-text/management.md

   * sweep-angle
   * text-anchor
   * letter-spacing
-  * text
+  * text, text-buffer

+TODO M 05.1 Update interface.xlsx with preferred SVG usage.

 TODO M 06 \<use\> x,y rather than #position cx,cy for centre.

 TODO M 07 In all cases, ensure widget handles attributes taken from \<use\> el or child 'box' el IAW spreadsheet.

 TODO M 08 Purge redundant 'box' elements (ie, those with no \<set\>).

-TODO M 09 Verify that attributes changed via ts over-ride attributes initialised via class: https://github.com/BarbWire-1/curved-text/commit/28d0ce5a1f6815f9c90c38709dcc86872f3ff97b

 ~~TODO M 20.4 Discuss: convert interface.odt to .md, so git can track changes.
 Do so if 'yes'.~~\
 ~~TODO M 25.1 Add column(s) for CSS in interface spec.~~\